 Microaggressions can be harmful and stressful to the people who experience them.

 Researchers studying the effects of racial microaggressions on undergraduate college students found that those who experienced them regularly had lower self-esteem.
 The researchers also discovered that these racist microaggressions were especially harmful in work and educational settings.

 In another study, researchers found that people who experienced ethnic microaggressions had higher levels of depression and trauma.
 However, the study could not confirm that the microaggressions directly caused the participants’ depression.

-- Listen to the person on the receiving end of the microaggression and be empathetic to their feelings.
+- Listen to the person receiving the microaggression and empathize with their feelings.

 - Try not to be defensive or dismiss the person’s feelings.